Scott Disick Slammed Over Son Reign’s Long Hair

 “Hes gorgeous EXACTLY THE WAY HE IS.
 Go Scott Go!
 Fathers Love.”

-This is not the first time that Disick has come under fire for a post on her Instagram account.
-The 34-year-old has also been roasted on his social media account for posting photos with his much-younger girlfriend, Sofia Richie, who is 19-years-old.
-In one photo posted to his account back in January, Richie and Disick sit at the base of a helicopter with Disick in his swim shorts and a black tee and Sofia in a little black bikini.
+This is not the first time that Disick has come under fire for a post on his Instagram account.
+The 34-year-old has also been roasted on social media for posting photos with his much-younger girlfriend, Sofia Richie, who is 19-years-old.
+In one photo posted to his account back in January, Richie and Disick sat at the base of a helicopter with Disick in his swim shorts and a black tee and Sofia in a little black bikini.

-Many fans who commented on the photo were sure to point out the 15-year age difference between the two while countless others claimed that Disick was just using Richie to get back at Kourtney and make her jealous.
+Many fans who commented on the photo were sure to point out the 15-year age difference between the two, while countless others claimed that Disick was just using Richie to get back at Kourtney and make her jealous.

 “When you only used her to Get Kourtney jealous.”